Mustafa Ben Halim

 Mustafa Ahmed Ben Halim (مصطفى احمد بن حليم; 29 January 1921 – 7 December 2021) was a Libyan politician and businessman who served in a number of leadership positions in the Kingdom of Libya from 1953 to 1960.
 Ben Halim was the Prime Minister of Libya from 12 April 1954 to 25 May 1957.
 Through his political and private sector work, he supported the development of the modern Libyan state.

 Early life

 Ben Halim was born in exile in Alexandria, Egypt on 29 January 1921, where his Cyrenaican father sought refuge from the Italian occupation of Libya.
 He graduated with a B.S. in civil engineering from the Egyptian University of Alexandria in 1943.

 Rise to power

-Ben Halim returned to Libya in 1950 to help with the reconstruction of the country following the Second World War and subsequent Allied occupation of Libya.
-He was appointed Minister of Public Works in Libya's first government in 1953.
-At the age of 33, he was appointed Prime Minister in 1954, a position he held until 1957.
-During his time as Prime Minister, Ben Halim supported the growth and development of modern-day Libya.
-He helped draft Libya's petroleum laws which ultimately led to the discovery of oil in 1959.
-Under his leadership, the Libyan oil sector was divided into a smaller number of concessions to support competition in the Libyan oil sector.
-Ben Halim also founded the University of Libya and the Central Bank of Libya.

-As Prime Minister, Ben Halim prioritized building relationships and alliances with the West, notably Great Britain, the United States, and France.
+As prime minister, Ben Halim prioritized building relationships and alliances with the West, notably Great Britain, the United States, and France.
 Due to these relationships, Ben Halim was able to secure aid for Libya from Great Britain and the United States at a time of heightened Cold War tensions.
-During his time as Prime Minister, Ben Halim established a positive diplomatic relationship with the Soviet Union which ultimately led to Libya's recognition at the United Nations which had been previously blocked by the USSR.
-In addition, Ben Halim collaborated closely with other Arab nations and neighboring countries, strengthening Libya's geopolitical position.
-In 1957, Ben Halim resigned as Prime Minister due to a lack of commitment from King Idris to move Libya towards a more open democracy.
-Despite these differences, Ben Halim and King Idris remained close over the coming years.